clivesantamaria/contribution-hd-uhd/Specification.md

 ![Figure 1 https://docs.google.com/presentation/d/1wxBFwKbxcUJg-gIKDacQQ9rA-JISyvyYd0lfxgaci3Q/edit#slide=id.ge8cd77181_0_127

-### 8.1.
+#### 8.1.
 Origination

-The channels will originate at these sites in a pair of redundant racks on ‘red and blue’ paths.
+The channels will originate at hosting sites in a pair of redundant racks on ‘red and blue’ paths.
 The streams are encoded to a mezzanine HD transport stream format at 25Mbps.
 This will ensure sufficient quality for the subsequent transcoding.

-### 8.2.
+#### 8.2.
 Distribution

-The HD streams will be transported as multicast and distributed over ITV’s private network to the ITV data centres at Greenwich and Slough.
+The HD streams will be transported as multicast and distributed over a private network to the data centres acting as points of presence.
 The network is self-healing and will re-route streams in the event of circuit or equipment failure.

-### 8.3.
+#### 8.3.
 Hand-off

 The streams will be presented on nominated IP addresses and ports.
 The client will be required to provision connectivity to access the streams.

-### 8.4.
+#### 8.4.
 Video

 Resolution: 1920 x 1080
 Codec: H.264